 - They both have cast-iron tailstocks.

-- They both have a spindle indexing in 24 points.
+- They both have a spindle indexing of 24 points.

 - They both have an ergonomic design.